 - 1/4 tsp cayenne pepper

 - Vegetable oil for frying (grapeseed, canola, and peanut oil work well)

 You will also need

 - Pour the chickpeas into a large bowl and cover them by about 3 inches of cold water.
 Let them soak overnight.
 They will double in size as they soak – you will have between 4 and 5 cups of beans after soaking.

 - Drain and rinse the garbanzo beans well.
-Pour them into your food processor along with the chopped onion, garlic cloves, parsley, flour, salt, cumin, ground coriander, black pepper, cayenne pepper, and cardamom.
+Pour them into your food processor along with the chopped onion, garlic cloves, parsley, flour or chickpea flour (use chickpea flour to make gluten free), salt, cumin, ground coriander, black pepper, cayenne pepper, and cardamom.